-This microphone is a cardioid microphone, which is the best polar pattern for recording a source in high quality without picking up too much unwanted noise.
+The Shure SM7B is a cardioid microphone, which is the best polar pattern for recording a source in high quality without picking up excessive unwanted noise.

-The Shure SM7B is also optimized for electronic hum reduction against hum from computer monitors or LED lights.
+The Shure SM7B is also optimized for electronic hum reduction against interference from computer monitors or LED lights.
 It is also fitted with a high-quality pop filter which will help reduce explosive breath sounds (like ‘B’ and ‘P’).